xapian/xapian/xapian-letor/docs/letor.rst

     indexer.index(title,1,"S");

-In questletor.cc, you should have set the 'title' field by prefix "S" in harmony to the index.
-If you corpus contains title information in some other xml tag than 'title', you should tweak omindex accordingly and set the prefix accordingly below::
+You should have set the 'title' field by prefix "S" in harmony to the index.
+If your corpus contains title information in some other xml tag than 'title', you should tweak omindex accordingly and set the prefix accordingly below::